Sir68k/MiniTris/README.md

 This binary (build/minitris.bin) needs to be loaded to `0x02005500` in memory and then executed.
 Support for loading applications will soon be found in Asivery's NetMD IDE (https://github.com/asivery/netmd-asm-ide).

 Press "Prev" to start the game.
-During the game you can press "End Search" to exit (it will restart the device).
+During the game you can press "Menu" to exit (it will restart the device).